-- Increasing content availability and redundancy – When compared to origin servers, CDN servers can withstand more incoming traffic, thanks to its distributed nature.
-Although, CDNs can be a SPF (Single point of failure).
+- Increasing content availability and redundancy – When compared to origin servers, CDN servers can withstand more incoming traffic, thanks to their distributed nature.
+Although, CDNs can be an SPF (Single point of failure).

-- Improving website security – CDN may improve website security by several optimization, and may be by employing DDoS mitigation etc. Also, since the end users are interacting more with the edge servers for the static content, the origin server has a reduced chance of catching errors and becoming prone to attacks
+- Improving website security – CDN may improve website security by several optimizations and may be by employing DDoS mitigation etc. Also, since the end-users are interacting more with the edge servers for the static content, the origin server has a reduced chance of catching errors and becoming prone to attacks

 In this list, we uses the CDNPerf‘s ranking to order the list of the CDNs.
 CDNPerf ranks the CDNs according to the query speed.

 Google Cloud CDN leverages Google’s globally distributed edge caches to accelerate content delivery for websites and applications out of Google Compute Engine.
 Google’s expertise in the building the best servers helps the websites to consistantly reduce the server costs by offloading origin.

 One of the oldest CDN provider, operating out of Cambridge, Massachusetts.
 Akamai has been one of the fastest CDN provider throughout their service history.
 Their edge CDN provides 100% uptime service-level agreement gives a peace of mind of their clients.